Top-line stats and headline takeaways for anyone short on time. The detailed breakdown sits below.

 An official "scout" would be a great feature.
 Someone who posts their team on the app each week, with their reasoning.

-Of every content format we tested, the podcast pulled the most detailed open-text answers, the most named-creator references, and the most opinionated cross-tab data.
+Of every content format we tested, the podcast pulled the most detailed written answers, the most named-creator references, and the strongest patterns when we compared different groups.

 So we've gone deeper here than anywhere else in the survey.